 I am a Compassion Blogger.
 The following post has been written on behalf of Compassion Blog Month.

 There she stood with her head always hanging low and her eyes to the floor.
-Her hand me down clothes hung on her frail frame as she worked on becoming as invisible as she could day after day.
+She hands me down clothes hung on her frail frame as she worked on becoming as invisible as she could day after day.

 This little girl wanted nothing more than to feel loved and wanted, but could never seem to find what she was looking for without it coming with a high cost to pay.